kihtrakinam/kihtrakinam/README.md

 - Hi, I’m Mani Karthik
-- I love learning and execute what I have learnt in the real world
+- I love learning and execute what I have learnt to solve the real world problems
 - I’m interested in Machine Learning and Data Science
 - I have strong conceptual understanding in Supervised and unsupervised machine learning techniques
-- And I will continue to learn
+- And I plan to continue learning new technologies in the field of Big Data, Artificial Intelligence and Cloud Computing
 - This account is to document my works in the ML topics
 - Feel free to reach me on maniennoreceg@gmail.com for any projects and discussion